-Developing countries face the challenge of promoting industrial development while reducing their reliance on conventional energy sources.
+...with energy solutions that mix renewables with conventional energy in the short and mid-term, ultimately replacing conventional energy in the long term.
 2011 focuses on policy issues and options to address energy poverty and climate change mitigation through the greater use of renewable energy technologies (RETs).